dkozlovich/AdvertsWebProject/README.md

 - delete their own adverts
 - add and delete images to their own adverts
 - view all their own adverts
-- communicate with other users (write and read messages in their own adverts and in other users adverts)
+- communicate with other users (write and read messages in any adverts)
 - logout

 **Admin** capability: